 There are new companies aiming to disrupt the freelance marketplace, Fiverr is one example, recently allowing services up to $500 (up from $5).
 Fiverr differentiates by allowing freelancers to post their services as a “gig” (eg. 100 word article for $5, Illustration for $5, etc.) and let businesses come to them, albeit at a higher fee (20%).
 Fiverr does boast over 2,000,000 services, and they’ve raised over $20M to date, but a quick glance at their home page, and you’ll see that most offerings aren’t related to business services.
 And the business services you do find, are often not what you would expect.
 This Fiverr review expands a bit more on that topic.
 There are, however, a few business gigs worth checking out.

-Lastly, as a digital marketing consultant (SorianoMedia) based in the United States, we have a higher cost of living than developing countries – I tend to stay away from Elance/oDesk as a contractor.
+Lastly, as a digital marketing consultant (SorianoMedia) based in the United States, we have a higher cost of living than developing countries – I tend to stay away from Elance/Upwork as a contractor.
 The only time I use them is to locate companies who are posting jobs out of my region (Las Vegas), businesses tend to appreciate a local contractor and are more apt to hire if I can explain to them in a local setting why I’m better than the other applicants who are offering services as low as $2/hr.
+And when it comes to marketing and SEO, you should really thinking about price not value.
+It’s one reason I choose to offer pay-for-performance SEO services.
+Whether it’s $100/hr, or $5/hr, you don’t want to pay someone to twiddle their thumbs.
+Marketing and SEO is an investment, which should have a ROI.
+When looking for a marketing or SEO consultant, look for one who can convey their thoughts on how they’re going to help achieve a ROI versus someone who’s selling selling their services for their time.

-What are your experiences in with Elance, oDesk, et. al?
+What are your experiences in with Elance, Upwork, et. al?
 Let me know in the comments below!